fauna artwork

 Honey bees, like ants, termites and some wasps are social insects.
 Unlike ants and wasps, bees are vegetarians; their protein comes from pollen and their carbohydrate comes from honey which they make from nectar.
 Honey Bees make combs of waxen cells placed side by side that provide spaces to rear young and to store honey. […]

-The Great Aussie/New Zealand Manuka Dispute
+The Great Manuka Dispute